ParadauxIO/ParadauxIO/README.md

 🔭 I’m currently working on:

 > This is a mixture of **personal** and **professional** projects.
 I always like to keep busy — what I'm working on is always changing.

-  - AWS Certified Developer: Associate Certification
+  - Hashicorp Terraform Certified: Associate Certification
-  - Hashicorp Certified Associate Certification
+  - Certified Kubernetes Application Developer (CKAD)
-  - Godot Game Engine
-  - [Abair Project](https://abair.ie): A research laboratory in Trinity College, Dublin of which I'm a member — [@phonlab-tcd](https://github.com/phonlab-tcd/)
-    - [Geabaire](https://abair.ie/applications): An [AAC](https://en.wikipedia.org/wiki/Augmentative_and_alternative_communication) system for Android, iOS and the Web built exclusively for the Irish language.

 🌱 I’m currently learning:

 > We should always be learning something in this industry, and for that reason I try to keep this list up-to-date, You can find some of the previous entries in this section in the comments of this markdown file.

-[//]: # (Previously learning: Vue.js, Flutter, Kubernetes, Rust, C++, go, C#, React, React Native, Type Script, Irish)
+[//]: # (Previously learning: Vue.js, Flutter, Kubernetes, Rust, C++, go, C#, React, React Native, Type Script, Irish, AWS, Terraform)
-  - AWS
-  - Terraform
+- Kubernetes

 📫 How to reach me: